Skip to content

 mkdir -p /etc/bash_completion.d/

-mise completion bash > /etc/bash_completion.d/mise
+mise completion bash --include-bash-completion-lib > /etc/bash_completion.d/mise

 mkdir -p /usr/local/share/zsh/site-functions